Kubraaygun/CounterMobile/README.md

 2. 2nd parameter -> an empty dependency array

 -- `useEffect(()=>{},[])`
-Bileşenin ekrandan gitme olayı.
-ComponentWillUnmount
+The event of the component leaving the screen: ComponentWillUnmount.

-1. 1.parametre -> çalışacak olan callback function
+1. 1st parameter -> the callback function to execute
-2. 2.parametre -> boş bir bağımlılık dizisi
+2. 2.
+2nd parameter -> an empty dependency array
-   -- çalışacak olan fonksiyonun return satırına bir fonksiyon eklenir ve bu fonksiyon bileşen ekrandan gittiğinde oluşur
+   --A function is added to the return statement of the function to be executed, and this function is triggered when the component leaves the screen.

 -- `useEffect(()=> {return ()=>{}},[])`

-Bileşenin props veya state aldığında meydana gelen değişiklik.
-ComponentDidUpdate--Güncelleme
+The change that occurs when the component receives new props or state: `ComponentDidUpdate` – Update.

-1. 1.parametre -> çalışacak olan callback function
+1. 1st parameter -> the callback function to execute
-2. 2.parametre -> yok
+2. 2nd parameter -> none

 -- `useEffect(()=>{})`

-Bileşenin props veya state aldığında meydana gelen değişiklik.
-ComponentDidUpdate--2
+The change that occurs when the component receives new props or state: `ComponentDidUpdate` – 2nd parameter.

-1. 1.parametre -> çalışacak olan callback function
+1. 1st parameter -> the callback function to execute
-2. 2.parametre -> dolu bir bağımlılık dizisi
+2. 2nd parameter -> a filled dependency array

 -- `useEffect(()=>{},[page,button,count])`

-## Ekran Görüntüsü
+## Screenshot

 ![](./assets/counter1.png)